ADC-UMN/Recipee/README.md

 ### Skills learned:

-- Build a basic UI in SwiftUI
+- Build a simple, functional, UI using SwiftUI
 - Basics of the Swift Programming Language
 - Store and retreive data using the native File System and data encoders